-Primary schools-D2.17(a)(iv)
+Primary schools-D2.17(a)(iii)

-D2.17(a)(iv) requires a second handrail located at a practical height between 665 mm and 750 mm in a primary school, to aid children who are generally shorter than adults.
+D2.17(a)(iii) requires a second handrail located at a practical height between 665 mm and 750 mm in a primary school, to aid children who are generally shorter than adults.

-865 mm height requirement-D2.17(a)(v)
+865 mm height requirement-D2.17(a)(iv)

-Under D2.17(a)(v), the height of handrails is a minimum of 865 mm, so that they are comfortable to use for most people.
+Under D2.17(a)(iv), the height of handrails is a minimum of 865 mm, so that they are comfortable to use for most people and provide adequate stability support and assistance.